fadden/CiderPress2/Install.md

 Not everyone wants to install the .NET runtime on their system, so CiderPress II is available as both "framework-dependent" and "self-contained" downloads.
-The former is much smaller (by ~30MB), but the latter will work without having the runtime installed.
+The former is much smaller (by 30+MB), but the latter will work without having the runtime installed.
+Windows users will likely already have the runtime installed.

 If you want to install the .NET runtime, get it here: https://dotnet.microsoft.com/en-us/download .
 Click on "all .NET 6.0 downloads" (or whatever version is current), then in the